 Planning to travel to the Spanish coast?
 Here is what to do in Valencia on a 2 days trip.
 The city is full of history, flavors, modern buildings, and street art.
 If you don’t mind wake up early and sleep late, 2 days are more than enough to enjoy the city.

-Our journey through Spain’s Mediterranean coast started in Barcelona, after some days of great fun, it was time to pack again, get a train and head to Valencia.
+Our journey through Spain’s Mediterranean coast started in Barcelona, after some days of great fun, it was time to pack again, get a train, and head to Valencia.
 We didn’t have much time to stay in the city, so we did good research and planned what to do in Valencia in just 2 days.

 1st day in Valencia

 We woke up early, passed by a supermarket to buy some croissants and headed to the Jardí del Túria.
 An amazing 9 km river bed that in 1957 was transformed into a huge city park.
 Due to the severe flood, the river was diverted and now, the old river bed is a green channel that crosses the whole city.
-Valencia is pack with things to do and see making it one of the best holiday destinations in Spain.
+Valencia is packed with things to do and see making it one of the best holiday destinations in Spain.

 Through the Turia Gardens, we reached the old town.
 Our walking tour meeting point was at Plaça de la Verge and from there we started exploring the city’s main attractions:

 - Catedral de Valencia